Chevifier/QuestManager/documentation/Creating_Quests.md

         - `quest complete` - We update the UI to show that the quest was completed
         - `quest_failed` - Show if the quest failed if the player died
     - Then we set the QuestStart label text to the quest details and do some tweening the start the level
 8. Open up the `Example/ExampleOne/Projectile.gd` script.
 Notice we check to see if the bullet hits an enemy.
 If it did, we call `QuestManager.progress_quest("ShootEmUp","Enemies")` before removing the projectile.
-This increases the the `collected` items of the `Incremental Step` by 1 by default.
+This increases the `collected` items of the `Incremental Step` by 1 by default.
 9. In the Player.gd we also check if the player ran out of lives.
 If so we call `QuestManager.fail_quest("ShootEmUp")` This sets the quest as failed and emits the `quest_failed` signal.
 10. And Thats about it for the tutorial.
 If a quest has multiple steps the `step_updated` signal returns the new step its up to you how you want to display the information of that current step by checking its `step_type`.
 Check the [API](Quest_Manager_API.md) for what properties each step_type contains